techyizu/techyizu.github.io/events/shanghai-barcamp-spring-2017.md

 * How to A/B Test the Best Subject Lines for Your Emails...
 For Free - Roberta Zanibelli
 * Design research for social impact- how to set up a project and be effective - IHan Cheng
 * Web Development 101 - David Guan
-* Financial literacy 101 for Millenials - Saving, investing, and the phylosophy of time - Richard Chen
+* Financial literacy 101 for Millennials - Saving, investing, and the philosophy of time - Richard Chen
 * (1) The new world of work - Will Fan
-* How to hack advertisment or how to make advertisment suck less - Rachael Daydou
+* How to hack advertisement or how to make advertisement suck less - Rachael Daydou
 * Bot design and tech - DC Collier
 * The e-commerce of South East Asia: The Next Gigantic China - Yiying Ng
 * The future of VR and AR - XR cross reality - Cyrus Lum